Updates from the states as of October 16, 2020.

 Targeted Options for Increasing Medicaid Payments to Providers During COVID-19 Crisis

-As the COVID-19 pandemic continues to progress, providers across the continuum of care are experiencing significant changes in utilization resulting in declining revenue and jeopardizing access to care.
-The federal government has acknowledged the financial challenges facing providers through supplemental funding included in the three federal stimulus bills enacted to date – the Coronavirus Aid, Relief, and Economic Security Act (CARES Act); the Families First Coronavirus Response Act; and the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020.
-In addition, several states have submitted Section 1115 waivers requesting CMS approval to establish “disaster relief funds,” paid for with Medicaid dollars, to further assist providers.
-States are increasingly seeking innovative strategies to leverage Medicaid authorities to support the essential and vulnerable providers on the frontlines of the pandemic.
+The COVID-19 pandemic has caused dramatic changes in utilization that threaten the financial stability of providers and may jeopardize access to care during and after the national emergency.
+The federal government acknowledged the financial challenges facing providers through supplemental funding included in the three federal stimulus bills–the Coronavirus Aid, Relief, and Economic Security Act (CARES Act); the Families First Coronavirus Response Act; and the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020.
+In addition, several states submitted Section 1115 waivers requesting CMS approval to establish “disaster relief funds,” paid for with Medicaid dollars, to further assist providers.
+States sought out innovative strategies to leverage Medicaid authorities to support the essential and vulnerable providers on the frontlines of the pandemic.

-As a companion to the webinar, Manatt Health produced a toolkit for states that identifies the immediately available tools that can help ensure payments continue flowing to providers despite substantial utilization changes resulting from COVID-19.
+As a companion to the webinar, Manatt Health produced a toolkit for states that identifies available tools to support safety-net providers despite substantial utilization changes resulting from COVID-19.